[Updated] How to identify evergreen content

 “Think of a threshold under which the numbers are too small for you to make a decision about – for example, set your page views from largest to smallest and ignore anything under 1000 views.
 Views is a good metric to focus on rather than submissions, as submissions is a higher indicator of engagement so typically has a lower volume.”

 You’ll need to set up some columns with calculated fields to help you work out, for example, submissions divided by views will give you a percentage which is your submission rate.

-When reviewing content, there is a sweet spot: the high views to high submissions pieces.
+When reviewing content to find your potential evergreen pieces, there is a sweet spot: the high views to high submissions pieces.
 These are the "holy grail" of content, the performance we’d like every piece of content to meet in an ideal world.

 “If you do come across a piece of content which is getting really high submissions or views, especially if it’s on a broad topic, that’s an indication that you need to be creating more content around that subject.
 You’ve clearly really understood your persona, their challenges and what they’re looking for.”

 Depending on where your content falls in this grid, you'll want to take different action: